Press Release Guidelines

 - Do not use the press release service to simply promote a product, use the Expose Service.
 Chances are your submission will sound like an advertisement and will be rejected unless it has been submitted as an Expose.

 - Do NOT use ANCHOR TEXTS within your PAID releases.
 We will change your link to a regular web link.
+If your release contains multiple links to a website, they will be changed so that the main website will be listed.

 - If your release is regarding a legal court case, it MUST have a case or complaint number and the court of record for any and all legally filed claims and accusations.
 If you are intending to file a claim, that is NOT a news announcement.
 If the material contains any potentially libelous content against any organization, group or individual, it will be rejected.